geoext/geoext/Universal app.md

 If the application is running properly, you can stop the web server with `^C` and move on.

-### Install GeoExt 3 package
+### GeoExt 3 package repository

 GeoExt 3 was developed as a ExtJS [package](http://docs.sencha.com/cmd/6.x/cmd_packages/cmd_packages.html).
-Install the `GeoExt3` package, using sencha cmd.
+We need to tell Sencha cmd where it can find the `GeoExt3` package.

 ```
 sencha package repo add GeoExt http://geoext.github.io/geoext3/cmd/pkgs
 ```

-Sencha cmd can be used to check that that GeoExt repository was added.
+Sencha cmd can be used to check that GeoExt repository is known.
+Later Sencha cmd will fetch the GeoExt 3 package from the repository to build our application.

 ```
 sencha repository list